Q-Minh/nihu/dox/tut_quadrature.md

 Quadratures are used to perform numerical integration over intrinsic domains.
 The most common regular quadratures in finite and boundary element methods are Gaussian quadratures.
-A Gaussian quadrature can be defined by specialising the template class ::gaussian_quadrature with a specific domain class, and providing a quadrature order to the constructor:
+A Gaussian quadrature can be defined by specialising the template class NiHu::gaussian_quadrature with a specific domain class, and providing a quadrature order to the constructor:

 \snippet quadrature.cpp define